Miragon/miranum-ide/docs/development.md

 **Deployment**

-You should start the digiwf-deployment-proxy before running deployment commands.
+You should start the miranum-deployment-proxy before running deployment commands.
 If you want to deploy your artifacts to a "real" digiwf-engine.
-Edit in the [`application.properties`](../spring-boot-apps/digiwf-deployment-proxy/digiwf-deployment-proxy-example/src/main/resources/application.properties) the deployment handlers to use the `RestHandler`.
+Edit in the [`application.properties`](../spring-boot-apps/miranum-deployment-proxy/miranum-deployment-proxy-example/src/main/resources/application.properties) the deployment handlers to use the `RestHandler`.

 ```bash
 ## build